Sign up to our Newsletter

 3. How Do I Start a Career in International Law?

-You will have to obtain an undergrad, create a stellar law school application, attend law school, and pass your bar exam to begin a career in international law.
+To start a career in international law, you must obtain an undergrad, create a stellar law school application, attend law school, and pass your bar exam.

 4. Is International Law in Demand?